yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/apigateway.md

 ## API Gateway services

-The main services supported by Axway API Gateway are described in this section.
+The main services supported by API Gateway are described in this section.

 ### API transformation